ioenotes/ioenotes/content/english/syllabus/computer/year2-part1/computer-graphics-and-visualization-enct-201.md

 1. Hearn D., Baker, M. P. (1997), *Computer Graphics C version*, 2nd edition, Prentice Hall
 2. Theoharis, T., Papaioannou, G., Platis, N., Patrikalakis, N. M. (2008), *Graphics and Visualization: Principles & Algorithms*, CRC Press
 3. Foley, J. D. (1995), *Computer Graphics: Principles and Practice in C*, 2nd edition, Addison-Wesley

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Computer Graphics and Visualization (ENCT201) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year2-part1/computer-graphics-and-visualization-enct-201.md).
-Your help is invaluable in keeping this resource beneficial for all students!